 Managing a rental property without an agent

-While property managers handle the majority of rental properties in Australia, about 33% of owners across the country opt to do it themselves – and it’s perfectly legal.
+While property managers handle most rental properties in Australia, one-third of owners across the country opt to do it themselves.

 The benefits of managing your own property